schkovich/cloudflare-docs/content/durable-objects/best-practices/create-durable-object-stubs-and-send-requests.md

 {{<Aside type="note">}}

-Prior to [RPC introduction](/workers/configuration/compatibility-dates/#remote-procedure-call-rpc), the `ctx` object for Durable Objects was known as `state`. `state` was the name of the Durable Object constructor parameter, so an application could use any other name.
+When you write a Worker that does not extend the [`DurableObject` class](/workers/configuration/compatibility-dates/#remote-procedure-call-rpc), the `ctx` object for Durable Objects was known as `state` in code examples. `state` was the name of the Durable Object constructor parameter, so an application could use any other name.
 With RPC, the `DurableObject` superclass defines these values as properties, so they must have official names. `ctx` was chosen for consistency between `DurableObject` and `WorkerEntrypoint`.

 {{</Aside>}}